You will be called Hepzibah, and your land Beulah.

 Music: John R. Sweney (🔊 pdf nwc).

-The first time it was sung was at the regular Monday morning meeting of Methodists in Philadelphia.
+The first time it as sung as at the regular Monday morning meeting of Methodists in Philadelphia.
 Bishop McCabe sang it to the assembled ministers.
 Since then it is known wherever religious people congregate.
 I have never received a cent for my songs.
 Perhaps that is why they have had such a wide popularity.
 I could not do work for the Master and receive pay for it.

 Edgar Stites

 First sung at Ocean Grove, New Jersey, at a great gathering of Methodists, this hymn at once became very popular.
-It has been sung in every land where the name of Christ is known.
+It has been sung in every land here the name of Christ is known.

-The secretary of the Young Men’s Christian Association at Plymouth, England, wrote me a beautiful story of a young lady, who sang it on her dying bed as she passed into the land that is fairer than day.
+The secretary of the Young Men’s Christian Association at Plymouth, England, rote me a beautiful story of a young lady, who sang it on her dying bed as she passed into the land that is fairer than day.

-I sang this favorite song over the dead body of my friend, Mr. Sweney, at the church of which he was a leading member, in West Chester, Pennsylvania, on the day of his burial.
+I sang this favorite song over the dead body of my friend, Mr. Sweney, at the church of which he as a leading member, in West Chester, Pennsylvania, on the day of his burial.

 Sankey, pp. 135–36